dennisdietrich/First180Days/li article.md

 And interestingly, this most likely won't go just for your direct reports, but also ICs in sister teams and even ICs in other groups you work closely with.
 But don't expect this to necessarily mean that you'll get your point across easily.
 Sometimes people will zero in on what in your mind was just a little detail or even a one-off comment.
-If that little detail turned out to be of particular importance on the receiving end, it may be the information that sticks, regardless of your intent.
+If that little detail turns out to be of particular importance on the receiving end, it may be the information that sticks, regardless of your intent.

 And speaking of intent, people will try to read between the lines.
 I learnt the hard way that this can go as far as someone assuming a particular, implied intent in what I'm saying, when in fact there wasn't any at all (I was merely asking clarification questions about something I didn't understand).